Sai25Hajime/PRODIGY_ML_04/README.md

 # Dataset
 The dataset used was the LeapGestRecog dataset from Kaggle.
 It contains images of different hand gestures, which were used to train and evaluate the model.
-Here is the dataset used: https://www.kaggle.com/datasets/gti-upm/leapgestrecog?select=leapGestRecog
+Here is the dataset used: https://www.kaggle.com/datasets/gti-upm/leapgestrecog?select=leapGestRecog.
+Download the 2 GB directory and use it for the code.

 # Steps for using the dataset
 1. Download the directory from the above given website link.